nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 </math>
 ```

+#### `<mpadded>` and `<mspace>`

+`<mpadded>` is used to visually render space around an element. `<mspace>` is used to visually render space between elements.

+Both of the elements accept attributes that can be used to modify the width, height and depth of the expressions.
+Only use relative units for these attributes such as em or rem unless specified otherwise by the Ordering Agency.

 #### Visual alignment of expressions
 Expressions should be marked up to display as similar to the source as possible.
 This means that sometimes the alignment of terms in e.g. a fraction or a system of equations need to be adjusted. `<mphantom>` should be used for this purpose.
 For example, the fraction